Our primary goal is to show the main KPIs and provide a comparative view of other KPIs or products using interactive visual elements.

 The CHOOSE formula returns a value from a list using a given position or index.
 For example, CHOOSE(3,”KPI1″,”KPI2″,”KPI3″) returns “KPI3”, since KPI3 is the 3rd value listed after the index number.

 The LARGE function retrieves numeric values based on their position in a list when sorted by value.
 The SMALL function retrieves numeric values based on their position in a list when sorted by value.

-6. To get the position of an item in an array apply the MATCH function.
+6. To get the position of an item in an array, apply the MATCH function.

 7. Now use the OFFSET(data!F$9;$H10;0) to calculate the 1st position for Product 1.

 8. Jump to KPI sheet!
 You can insert option buttons to make data entry easier.
 Option buttons are perfect when you have just one choice.

 9. To add a linked cell, right-click the button, and then click Format Control.
 Jump to the Control tab.
 In the Cell link box, enter a cell reference that contains the current state of the button.
 Use the same linked cell (E6 on the calculation sheet) for Product 1 to Product 4.

 10. To assign a macro to the inserted picture (icon), execute the following steps: Right-click on the picture.
 Choose the Assign Macro command.
 Add a macro from the list.

 11. The Macro is very simple.
 I think it’s not necessary to further explanation.